5+ Remarkable Towns in Westchester:

 - Many Cities & Towns in Westchester can be reached with public transportation

-- Traffic is often heavy on the Cross County Parkway around the Cross County Mall and on the Hutchinson River Parkway around the vicinity of Mt.
-Vernon.
+- Traffic is often heavy on the Cross County Parkway around the Cross County Mall and on the Hutchinson River Parkway around the vicinity of Mount Vernon.

 - Westchester County has many popular cities that add to the population and makes this one of the densest counties in the area.